Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Abstract

 \section{Abstract}

-Causal discovery is often a data-driven paradigm to analyze complex real-world systems.
-In parallel, physics-based models such as ordinary differential equations (ODEs) provide mechanistic structure for many dynamical processes.
-Integrating these paradigms potentially allows physical knowledge to act as an inductive bias, improving identifiability, stability, and robustness of causal discovery in dynamical systems.
-However, such integration remains challenging: real dynamical systems often exhibit feedback, cyclic interactions, and non-stationary data trend, while many widely used causal discovery methods are formulated under acyclicity or equilibrium-based assumptions.
-In this work, we propose an integrative causal discovery framework for dynamical systems that leverages partial physical knowledge as an inductive bias.
-Specifically, we model system evolution as a stochastic differential equation (SDE), where the drift term encodes known ODE dynamics and the diffusion term corresponds to unknown causal couplings beyond the prescribed physics.
-We develop a scalable sparsity-inducing MLE algorithm that exploits causal graph structure for efficient parameter estimation.
-Under mild conditions, we establish guarantees to recover the causal graph.
-Experiments on dynamical systems with diverse causal structures show that our approach improves causal graph recovery and produces more stable, physically consistent estimates than purely data-driven state-of-the-art baselines.
+Causal discovery is a data-driven paradigm for analyzing complex real-world systems, while physics-based models, such as ordinary differential equations (ODEs), provide mechanistic structure for real-world dynamical processes.
+Integrating these paradigms can use physical knowledge as an inductive bias, improving identifiability, stability, and robustness.
+However, real dynamical systems often exhibit feedback, cyclic interactions, and nonstationarity, whereas many causal discovery methods rely on acyclicity, stationarity, or equilibrium assumptions.
+We propose an integrative causal discovery framework for dynamical systems that leverages partial physical knowledge through stochastic differential equations (SDEs).
+The drift term encodes known ODE dynamics, while the diffusion term captures unknown causal couplings beyond the prescribed physics.
+We develop a scalable sparsity-inducing maximum quasi-likelihood estimator with a theoretically justified stabilization technique.
+Under mild conditions, we establish causal graph recovery guarantees for both stable and unstable SDE regimes.
+We also analyze robustness to ODE misspecification and clarify how the stabilization constant balances numerical stability and statistical recoverability.
+Experiments on linear SDEs and nonlinear benchmarks, including Lotka-Volterra and Lorenz dynamics with acyclic and cyclic structures, show improved graph recovery and robustness over data-driven baselines.
+We also demonstrate practical utility on real-world epidemic data by reconstructing stochastic SIR dynamics within our causal discovery framework.